About the course …

 Junior class: average 8 students (max. class size is 15)

 How much can I expect to learn after a 2-week course?
-A 4-week course?
+A 4-week

+course?
 A 12-week course?

-weekly class tests students at Mayflower College are advised on the length of
+testing and weekly class tests students at Mayflower College are advised

-study necessary to reach their intended goal.
-This is constantly monitored and
+on the length of study necessary to reach their intended goal.
+This is

-revised during the course.
-However the amount of progress that the students
+constantly monitored and revised during the course.
+However the

-make depend on a number of factors, such as their motivation, study habits,
+factors, such as their motivation, study habits, and even how close their

-and even how close their mother tongue is to the target language.
-Your talent
+mother tongue is to the target language.
+You can read more about

-can read more about progression here.
+progression here.

 Will I get a certificate?

-Yes, all students receive a certificate at the end of their studies in Plymouth.
+Yes, all students receive a certificate at the end of their studies in

-The certificate is prepared by the teachers and will detail your level, what you
+Plymouth.
+The certificate is prepared by the teachers and will detail

-have studied, a personal comment and recommendations for future studies.
+your level, what you have studied, a personal comment and

 How do I get a replacement certificate?

-Email your request to english@maycoll.co.uk - there may be a small charge to
+Email your request to english@maycoll.co.uk - there may be a small

-cover the postage costs.
+charge to cover the postage costs.

 What happens if I am absent?